Data Protection and GDPR

 A processor is an entity which processes data for and on behalf of a controller.
 They make no independent decisions regarding the data or its processing, as they only process it on behalf of the controller and must comply with all instructions given by the controller.

-When you use the HighLevel service, you are a controller.
-You are in control of the data you upload to the HighLevel system, what you do with that data, and why.
+When you use the HighLevel platform you are a controller.
+You are in control of the data you upload to the HighLevel platform, what you do with that data, and why.
 As a result, you are responsible for ensuring that you have a legal basis on which to process the data, and that you do not retain the data for any longer than is necessary.

 Legal basis for processing